KormexGit/GM-Animate/README.md

 ## GM Animate - Tools to easily manage sprite animations in GameMaker
 GM Animate is made to be beginner friendly, and uses a GameMaker-like function structure that makes it immediately familiar.

-To get started with GM Animate, [download the yymps](https://github.com/KormexGit/GM-Animate/releases/tag/v0.1.0-alpha) and then check out the [basics guide](https://github.com/KormexGit/GM-Animate/wiki/Basics-Guide)!
+To get started with GM Animate, [download the .yymps file](https://github.com/KormexGit/GM-Animate/releases/tag/v0.1.0-alpha) and then check out the [basics guide](https://github.com/KormexGit/GM-Animate/wiki/Basics-Guide)!

 ### Features:
 - Play multiple sprite animations on one object